Marriage

 Giphy

 Note: I was instructed to check online (within 2-8 months) if my record has been amended.
-After that, I have an option to apply for online transaction like I'm applying for renewal of license or just wait for when my present ID will expire.
+After that, I have the option to apply for an online transaction like a license renewal or just wait for when my present ID expires.

-They will then give me an ID with "Duplicate" on it (if I'll apply for renewal right away), reflecting the same expiration date as I have on my current ID.
+They will then give me an ID with "Duplicate" on it (if I apply for renewal right away), reflecting the same expiration date as I have on my current ID.

-Depending on the number of people applying on the day, transaction may be quick or slow.
-I think we were there for only about 40 mins.
+Transactions may be quick or slow depending on the number of people applying on the day.
+I think we were there for only about 40 minutes.

 PRC Location: